-Required Winter Optional Winter Skirt Red, gray, and black plaid with pleats (FOH)-no shorter than 2 inches above the knee Over blouse White with collar visible (FOH) Polo Shirt White, red, or black(FOH) T-shirt A solid white t-shirt may be worn under the blouse.
+Required Winter Optional Winter Skirt Red, gray, and black plaid with pleats (FOH)-no shorter than 3 inches above the knee Over blouse White with collar visible (FOH) Polo Shirt White, red, or black(FOH) T-shirt A solid white t-shirt may be worn under the blouse.
 Sleeve of the t-shirt must not be visible.
 No long-sleeved t-shirts are to be worn under short-sleeved shirts.
 Blazer Black with school emblem - required (FOH) Turtleneck Solid White Shoes Black and white Saddle Oxfords (with white shoelaces) or white athletic tennis shoes with white shoelaces (no Converse or high top shoes) with a doctor's note filed with the Dean Jackets Rain Gear with school logo (SS) Socks White crew or tube (with no logos unless SAA logo from Spirit Shop).
 Socks must be showing.
 Sweatshirt SAA Sweatshirts (SS) red, black or gray.
 Must not be longer than the skirt.
 Lanyard Must be the school issued St. Agnes blue lanyard and pocket.
 Must be worn at all times and be visible.
-17 into PE Uniform Gray t-shirt, blue shorts (FOH) FT 16NES TAGNERST.AGNER Other Appropriate Undergarments Colored undergarments must not show through the uniform.
+Tan Pada PE Uniform Gray t-shirt, blue shorts (FOH) TAGNESTAGNESSTAGNES Other Appropriate Undergarments Colored undergarments must not show through the uniform.
 Light colored, solid colored shorts may be worn under uniforms.
 Tights Black or gray tights may be worn with socks during times of cold weather.
 Tights must be plain with no pattern, no logos, or stripes.

 Note: Students are required to wear the lanyard with ID and building access card a part of the uniform.
 These are distributed at the beginning of the academic year and collected at the conclusion of the final Spring exam.
-Additionally, students whose uniform violates the dress code will receive a demerit, a note (to be signed by her parents), and a two week grace period to resolve the uniform violation.
-If the student continues to violate the uniform dress code, progressive consequences consisting of detention and and ISS will be issued.